mcornella/ohmyzsh/plugins/nvm/README.md

 This plugin looks in a few well-known locations for the NVM installation, in the following order:

-* `$NVM_DIR` - Lets user force loading from an arbitrary location
+* `$NVM_INSTALL_DIR` - Forces loading from an arbitrary location that may be different from the `$NVM_DIR` data directory.
+If provided, no other locations will be checked.
+* `$NVM_DIR` - Arbitrary installation location that is also the data directory
 * `~/.nvm` - Default installation location for NVM
 * `$(brew --prefix nvm)` - Mac Homebrew's NVM installation location

 After NVM is loaded, `$NVM_DIR` is set as part of NVM initialization, so you can use it regardless of whether you set it explicitly earlier.

 Note that the NVM installer adds the commands to load NVM (by `source`ing it from the install location) directly to your `~/.zshrc` or other initialization file.
 This is not required for NVM to be "installed"